PSBicep/PSBicep/CONTRIBUTING.md

 - Fork this repo (see [this forking guide](https://guides.github.com/activities/forking/) for more information).
 - Checkout the repo locally with `git clone git@github.com:{your_username}/BicepPowerShell.git`.
-- You will need dotnet core sdk 5.0.100 installed locally to be able to download the required assemblies.
+- Run the script `.\scripts\downloadDependencies.ps1` to download the required dependencies:
+  - Nested module [BicepNet](https://github.com/PSBicep/BicepNet) to the BicepNet.PS (`Source/BicepNet.PS`) folder.
-- Run the script `.\scripts\downloadDependencies.ps1` to download the required dependencies (Bicep Assemblies (DLLs) and Bicep Types information) to the Assets (`Source/Assets`) folder.
+  - Bicep Types information to the Assets (`Source/Assets`) folder.
 - If you haven't already, you will need the [PlatyPs](https://github.com/PowerShell/platyPS) PowerShell Module to generate command help and docs.

 ## Developing

+### BicepNet

+The Bicep PowerShell module uses a nested module named [BicepNet](https://github.com/PSBicep/BicepNet).
+BicepNet is a thin wrapper around Bicep that will load all bicep assemblies in a separate context to avoid conflicts with other modules, like `Az PowerShell`.
+It is BicepNet that controls which Bicep version is used by the module.
+When a new Bicep version is released BicepNet must be updated before the Bicep module can leverage the new features.

 ### Structure